Rest Easy

 We hold that science can provide the insight needed to understand our spiritual health and develop practices that lead to thriving.
 Thrive Center has been asking and studying pertinent questions about the psychology of spiritual health and thriving for two decades.
 Our research considers diverse perspectives and cultures and explores spirituality broadly.

-Study of Spirituality in America – Structural Topic Modeling
+Spirituality in America: Structural Topic Modeling

 Our team uses cutting-edge structural model analysis to understand diverse spirituality in the U.S.